-Two of the four current directors, Mr. Peter J. Byrne and Mrs. Allison Radford are not independent within the meaning of NI 58-101 because of their Officer duties for the Corporation (Mr. Byrne is the EC and Mrs. Radford is the former CEO).
-Mr. Frank Coleman and Mr. Robert Normandeau, are both independent within the meaning of NI 58-101.
-It is proposed at the Meeting that the Board be comprised of five directors and if approved by Shareholders, Frank Coleman, Robert Normandeau and Courtney Burton will be considered independent within the meaning of NI 58-101.
+Two of the three current directors, Mr. Peter J. Byrne and Mrs. Allison Radford are not independent within the meaning of NI 58-101 because of their Officer duties for the Corporation (Mr. Byrne is the EC and Mrs. Radford is CEO).
+Mr. Frank Coleman, Ms. Courtney Burton and Mr. Robert Normandeau, are independent within the meaning of NI 58-101.